ShaunWard/Milestone-Project-Two/README.md

 Game achieves this by:

-- Providing information on NBA stars such as weight, height and years in the league to learn about the players.
-The game gets random NBA players from the API, there are 510 players to learn about.
+- Higher or Lower provides information on NBA stars such as weight, height and number of years in the NBA league for the player to learn about.
+The game gets two random NBA players from the API of which there are 510 players to learn about.
-- The headshot and name of the opponents player is provided so if you know that players stats you will know how to beat them.
+- The headshot and name of the opponents player are provided, so if you know that players stats you will know how to beat them.
 - There is a pool of 510 NBA players that can randomly be pulled into the game, so the same players shouldn't turn up often, and the same match ups less often.
 - It is easy to play the game with no knowledge of basketball or the NBA.
 Once a player has played the game a few times they will start to gather what numbers tend to be on the higher end for that particular stat.
 - The game is responsive and can be played on any screen size including on your desktop computer screen or mobile phone.
-- The game has an End game button provided
+- The game provides an on screen End game button should the player be unable to finish the game.

 ## Features